Polishing Precious and Common Opal

 8) Experiment With Cheap Material First

-Don’t load $1000 worth of rough in the barrel and hope for the best.
-Get some experience with tumbling soft, easily-bruised materials such as Apache tears, obsidian or landscape glass.
+We can't say enough about this.
+Don't load $1000 (or even $20) worth of opal in the barrel and hope for the best.
+Get lots of experience tumbling soft, easily-bruised materials such as Apache tears or obsidian.
 When you can get a great polish on that without producing chips and bruises then you are ready to try some inexpensive common opal.

 Open the barrel frequently to see how things are going.
 If you grind too much off you can't put it back on!
 If you see your rough starting to chip or bruise, add more cushioning, slow down the action, or add a shot of Dawn (see Tip 11).